⚽ 2026 FIFA World Cup

 🌎 Host Nations — USA, Canada, Mexico

-The USA hosts the most: 11 of the 16 cities and the majority of matches including the Final.
-Mexico hosts 3 cities and opens the tournament.
-Canada hosts 2 cities.
-The USA's dominance reflects its stadium infrastructure — American NFL venues seat 70,000–95,000, far exceeding FIFA's 40,000-seat minimum.
+The USA hosts the most: 78 of the 104 matches across 11 of the 16 cities, including every knockout match from the quarter-finals onward.
+Mexico hosts 13 matches across 3 cities and opens the tournament.
+Canada also hosts 13 matches across 2 cities.
+The USA's dominance reflects its stadium infrastructure — American NFL venues seat 70,000 to 95,000, far exceeding FIFA's 40,000-seat minimum.
 Three nations co-hosting is a first in World Cup history; previously the most was two (Japan and South Korea in 2002).

 Yes — 2026 is Canada's first-ever Men's FIFA World Cup.
 Canada has hosted the Women's World Cup (2015) and the Under-20 tournament (2007), but the men's tournament arrives on Canadian soil for the first time in 2026.
 Canada plays all three of its group stage matches at home — opening against Bosnia and Herzegovina in Toronto on June 12, then two games in Vancouver.
 Canada automatically qualified as a co-host nation.

 Mexico hosts its third World Cup in 2026, making it the first nation ever to host three times.
 Their previous tournaments were 1970 (Brazil won, Pelé's last World Cup) and 1986 (Maradona's Hand of God and Goal of the Century against England).
-Mexico also stepped in as a replacement host for Colombia in 1986 just months before the tournament due to an earthquake.
+Mexico also stepped in as a replacement host for Colombia in 1986 just months before the tournament.
 The Estadio Azteca becomes the only stadium to host World Cup matches at three separate tournaments: 1970, 1986, and 2026.

 The USA last hosted the World Cup in 1994 — the tournament that set the all-time average attendance record of 68,991 per game, which still stands.
 Brazil won that tournament, beating Italy on penalties in the Final at the Rose Bowl in Pasadena.
 The 1994 tournament was credited with significantly boosting American interest in soccer and catalysed the founding of Major League Soccer in 1996.
 The 2026 tournament expects to shatter the 1994 attendance record given the even larger stadiums and expanded match count.